Sampling of Small Groups :

 Writers write for all kinds of reasons: to vent, to communicate with others, for professional advancement, to make money — the list goes on and on.
 In this group, participants engage in writing for the purpose of deepening spirits and cultivating an awareness of the Holy in our lives.
 Our time together will include brief lectures, “writing prompts,” quiet time for writing, and group discussions.
 Resources for the series include Goldberg’s Writing Down the Bones, Lamont’s Bird by Bird, Ueland’s If You Want to Write, and Taylor’s An Altar In the World.

 Ministers face a unique set of opportunities and challenges that both test and affirm their faith.
 Clergy groups offer pastors, preachers, and counselors a trusted place to speak openly and honestly about how they are or are not encountering God in their daily work and lives.

 Small group work involves regular meetings of 4-12 people who have agreed upon a common topic or purpose for meeting.
 A desire to trust and share, a capacity to maintain confidentiality, and a curiosity about the inner world of oneself and others are all key ingredients for a prime group experience.

 People hungry for authentic connection, as well as a deepening sense of themselves, other people, and God.

-Groups often start with the template of gathering twice a month for six sessions, meeting in Jeannie’s Black Mountain office or in a location requested by participants.
-Fees are based on client's ability to pay.
+Groups often start with the template of gathering twice a month for six sessions, meeting in a location convenient for participants.
+Fees vary based on duration of group.